ansys/pystk/doc/source/getting_started/building_stk_images.rst

 Images can be run by creating a Docker container.
-Before creating a new container, check if you require to share any of the following:
+Before creating a new container, verify if you require to share any of the following:

 - Environment variables
 - Network resources